 TGbn editor: Change all paragraphs, figures, and tables as follows:

 A non-EHT non-AP HE STA interprets the Common Info field as an HE variant Common Info field.
-A non-AP EHT STA interprets the Common Info field as an HE variant Common Info field if B54 and B55 in the Common Info field are equal to 1; and interprets the Common Info field as an EHT variant Common Info field otherwise.
+A non-AP EHT STA interprets the Common Info field as an HE variant Common Info field if B54 and B55 in the Common Info field are equal to 1; and interprets the Common Info field as an EHT or UHR variant Common Info field according to the PHY Version Identifier subfield in the Special User Info field (see 9.3.1.22.1 (General)).

 The HE variant Common Info field is defined in Figure 9-90a (HE variant Common Info field format).